 German Pupil Courses

 We are very sorry that the German Pupil Courses 2020 have been cancelled due to the Covid-19 outbreak.
 We hope to be able to run this programme in summer 2021 and further updates will be available here soon.
-Applications are likely to be opened between late-2020 and early-2021.
+Applications are likely to be opened in early-2021.

 If you have any questions, please contact email@example.com